Friday, August 4, 2017: Taps open from 4:00pm to 8:00pm.

 Is there anything to do besides taste beer?

 Tasting beer is the focus of the Spokane Brewers Festival but there are many other activities as well.
-The River City Root Beer Garden offers free handcrafted root beer for minors and designated drivers (no tasting mug purchase required) or will sell to drinkers for $1.
+The River City Root Beer Garden offers free handcrafted root beer for designated drivers (no tasting mug purchase required) or will sell to drinkers for $1.
 Live LOCAL music from the region will be offered on each day.
-Our souvenir stand will sell Festival merchandise and a handful of beer related vendors sell their wares.
+Our souvenir stand will sell Festival merchandise and a handful of beer related vendors will sell their wares.

 Is smoking allowed?